Do People Pleasers Have Anxiety? A Salt Lake City Therapist Explains

 Last but not least, asserting themselves can be a real challenge for people pleasers.
 They often find it difficult to communicate their own needs and desires assertively.
 This internal conflict between wanting to please others and taking care of themselves creates tension and anxiety.

 Anxiety therapy, also known as anxiety counseling, can be a game-changer for people-pleasers.
 Anxiety therapy creates a safe and supportive space for you to dive into the issues that may be part of your people-pleasing tendencies and work through other anxiety symptoms.
-Through anxiety treatment, you can understand yourself better and have better coping skills for anxiety where you don’t constantly neglect yourself to care for others.
-With the support an anxiety therapist, you can understand yourself better, stop people-pleasing so much and feel better about yourself.
+Through anxiety treatment, you can understand yourself better and have better coping skills for anxiety, where you don’t constantly neglect yourself to care for others.
+With the support of an anxiety therapist, you can understand yourself better, stop people-pleasing so much, and feel better about yourself.

 1. Schedule a free 15-minute phone consultation